-Norbert A. Wetzel, Th.D. is a New Jersey licensed psychologist (# 35 SI 00263700) and marriage and family therapist with over 40 years of experience working with couples, families, and individuals.
+Norbert A. Wetzel, Th.D., is a New Jersey licensed psychologist (# 35 SI 00263700).
 Together with Hinda Winawer he established Princeton Family Institute in 1982.

-In recent years, Norbert is exploring the integration of family systems therapy and medical health care.
+In recent years, Norbert was exploring the integration of family systems therapy and medical health care.
 He has taught seminars in engaging families in primary care and in looking at the «Social Determinants of Health» as part of comprehensive medical care for chronically ill patients.
 He also became involved in the assessment and reentry process of prison inmates.
-For people who live too far from Princeton or are unable to travel he is available by phone over a protected and secure video telephone set-up.